Kieffer Moore: Yeovil Town

 In late June 2013, Moore joined newly promoted Football League Championship club Yeovil Town on trial for their pre-season.
 On 6 July 2013, Dorchester Town confirmed they had agreed terms with Yeovil Town for the transfer of Moore for an "undisclosed fee", but that Moore had yet to agree personal terms or have a medical with the club.
 Moore subsequently signed a two-year contract with Yeovil on 10 July 2013.
 Moore made his debut for Yeovil as an 82nd-minute substitute in their Football League Cup first round victory over Southend United, on 6 August 2013.
 On 14 September 2013, Moore made his Football League Championship debut for Yeovil against Sheffield Wednesday as an injury time substitute.
 Moore scored his first senior goal for Yeovil, on 4 January 2014, in the FA Cup third round in a 4–0 victory against Leyton Orient.
 Moore's first season in the Championship ended prematurely with a calf injury meaning he missed Yeovil's final three matches as they failed to avoid relegation back to Football League One.
 Overall, he made 24 appearances for Yeovil in his first season scoring five times making him the club's joint third top goalscorer.

 Moore was released by Yeovil at the end of the 2014–15 season following their relegation to League Two.

 Viking

-On 3 August 2015, Moore signed for Norwegian Tippeligaen club Viking on a one-year contract.
+Moore went on trial with Norwegian Tippeligaen club Viking in the summer of 2015, and on 3 August, Viking signed Moore on a one-year contract.
+He arrived by Bosman ruling as another forward Osita Chikere was released.
+He made his debut against Sarpsborg on 8 August in a 2–0 victory, coming on for Suleiman Abdullahi.
+However, he would only make 9 appearances without a goal before leaving.